bennovw/firestruct/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/bennovw/firestruct)](https://goreportcard.com/report/github.com/bennovw/firestruct)
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fbennovw%2Ffirestruct.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fbennovw%2Ffirestruct?ref=badge_shield)

-This package removes Firestore protojson tags and populates Go structs.
+This package flattens and unmarshals protojson encoded Firestore documents contained in Cloud Events into a native Go map[string]interface{} or struct (without Firestore protojson tags)

-The package can be used by cloud functions to handle Firestore Cloud Events containing encoded Firestore documents.
+The package is ideal for cloud functions that are triggered by Cloud Events when you need simplified and easy to use Go data structures.

 ## Why Should You Use It
 Firestore Cloud Events wrap document fields in protojson type descriptor tags that are difficult to parse in Go.
 This package simplifies Firestore data by unwrapping documents into a type safe map or struct.

-You can re-use your models, maintain strong Go type safety, and other Go libraries can happily consume clean data.
+It allows you to re-use the native Go models used to create Firestore documents to also handle incoming cloud events, which in turn simplifies data processing or validation by other Go functions.

-## Simple Usage
+## Example Usage
 See the [examples](https://github.com/bennovw/firestruct/tree/main/examples) folder for all examples.

 ```go